pulumi/pulumi-hugo/themes/default/content/blog/from-terraform-to-infrastructure-as-software/index.md

 -- and from there we can then refactor the resulting program gradually to leverage languages better.

+{{% notes type="info" %}}
+Note: The `tf2pulumi` tool has been replaced with the `pulumi convert --from terraform` command in v3.71.0 or later of the Pulumi CLI.
+See [Converting Full Terraform Programs to Pulumi](/blog/converting-full-terraform-programs-to-pulumi/) for details on the new converter.
+{{% /notes %}}

 The first step is to create a Pulumi project.
 [Download Pulumi here](/docs/install/), and then run: